 Background

-The Vietnam UN-REDD Programme has been in operation for XXX years and has progressed its programming siginificantly.
-While there are considerable differences in the approaches taken within Vietnam and Cambodia as well as differences in contexts many operational elements of the programme will be similar due to their shared UN-REDD support.
+The Vietnam UN-REDD Programme has been in operation for 3 years and has supported siginificant progress in REDD+ programming in Viet Nam.
+While there are considerable differences in the approaches taken within Vietnam and Cambodia as well as differences in contexts many operational elements of the UN-REDD Programmes will be similar.

-Learning from the experiences of Vientanm through a short field visit would thus provide an excellent opportunity to understand some of the successes and lessons learned within the programme there that can be bought back to Cambodia.
+Learning from the experiences of Viet Nam through a short field visit would thus provide an excellent opportunity to understand some of the successes and lessons learned within the programme there that can be bought back to Cambodia.

 Objective: